connordavidson/neuron/README.md

 # neuron

-neuron is a new type of ebook reader.
+neuron is a new type of reader.
 The current app, FlowReader, is a React Native iOS reader that imports text-based ebook PDFs and turns them into a focused, vertical, two-sentence feed.

 ## What it does